-The trainee, awarded QTS, meets the minimum level of practice expected of teachers as defined in the Teachers' Standards.
-The trainee demonstrates occupational competence in all of the standards for teaching and all related to their personal and professional conduct.
-The quality of the trainee's teaching is acceptable.
+The apprentice, awarded QTS, meets the minimum level of practice expected of teachers as defined in the Teachers' Standards.
+The apprentice demonstrates occupational competence in all of the standards for teaching and all related to their personal and professional conduct.
+The quality of the apprentice's teaching is acceptable.

 All standards must be graded as at least a 'Pass', with no standard graded as 'Inadequate'.
-Apprentices at a Pass level may have some outstanding features, but only a minority of the Knowledge, Skills and Behaviours will be graded as outstanding.
+Apprentices at a Pass level may have some distinction features, but only a minority of the Knowledge, Skills and Behaviours will be graded as distinction.
 The majority will demonstrate occupational competence.